rocketacademy/bootcamp3.0-docs/algorithms/a.9-recursion/README.md

 We will be working through these exercises over multiple days.
 Please see your batch schedule for which exercises to do on which days.

 We will complete the Learn Python Recursion Repl.
 Please start with [this empty starter repl](https://repl.it/@kaiyuanneo/Recursion#main.py).
-RA created this repl by copying the @Learnpython Recursion Repl and removing answers.
+Rocket created this repl by copying the @Learnpython Recursion Repl and removing answers.

 1. Pressing the Play button (`Ctrl+Enter` on Windows, `Cmd+Enter` on Mac) in Repl to run `main.py` will execute all problems against the provided test cases.
 2. To limit the problems that Repl executes at any given time, see instructions in the Repl document to edit the `problems` array in the `main` function.